ULHPC/tutorials/advanced/ParallelExec/README.md

        (node)$> module purge
        (node)$> module list

+### Simple test cases on iris

+We will use the same `hellompi.c` code from above, so transfer it to the Iris cluster, get an interactive job and let's compile it:

+       (iris-frontend)$> srun -p interactive --qos qos-interactive -N 2 --ntasks-per-node 2 --pty bash -i (node)$> module load toolchain/intel
+       (node)$> mpiicc -o hellompi hellompi.c

+Now we will run it in different ways and see what happens:

+       (node)$> srun -n 1 hellompi
+       (node)$> srun -n 2 hellompi.c
+       (node)$> srun -n 3 hellompi.c
+       (node)$> srun -n 4 hellompi
+       (node)$> srun hellompi

+Note that SLURM's `srun` knows the environment of your job and this will drive parallel execution, if you do not override it explicitly!

 ## QuantumESPRESSO

-Check for the available versions of QuantumESPRESSO (QE in short), as of June 2015 this shows:
+Check for the available versions of QuantumESPRESSO (QE in short), as of June 2015 this shows on the Gaia cluster:

        (node)$> module spider quantum